Accessible

 Whether you’re planning an affordable weekend away, are in town on a limited business budget, or simply want a staycation the kids will rave about for years to come, Indianapolis is your kind of destination.
 On any given day, you are certain to find something fun to do without spending a single cent.
 Without further ado, here are the top free things to do in Indianapolis.

 Visit Monument Circle for Shining a Light, a seasonally themed light show and a nightly Signature Salute.
-The show is synchronized with an Indianapolis Symphony Orchestra original score that pays tribute to the iconic Monument.
-Now through January 14, enjoy the holiday-themed Circle of Lights performances, centered by Soldiers & Sailors Monument transformed into a giant Christmas tree.
+The show is synchronized with an Indianapolis Symphony Orchestra original score that pays tribute to the iconic Monument

 Discover the pulse of excitement at Bicentennial Unity Plaza, adjacent to Gainbridge Fieldhouse.
 Supported by the Lilly Endowment, experience interactive sculptures, and for a fee, enjoy ice skating this winter at the basketball court-turned-ice-skating rink.
 The Plaza is a vibrant hub for community events and activities throughout the year.